Winter Recreation in Oakridge, Oregon

 The Deschutes National Forest does not allow e-bikes on the non-motorized trails.
 This includes the vast majority of mountain biking trails that we guide and shuttle.

 Mt.
-Hood Region Multi-day Adventure
+Hood Region Adventures

 Famous for windsurfing and kiteboarding, the Hood River area also has fantastic mountain biking that combines classic Oregon singletrack with stunning scenery.
 Get up close to the iconic Mt.
 Hood and deep into the river canyons on its lower flanks.
 The well designed trails here have big views, techy flow, deep forested sections, meadows and creek crossings and some old school freeride and jump trails.
-Our camp is in the heart of the Mt.
-Hood Forest with easy access to the riding.

 Day 0